Open this section in incognito mode

 • failure to provide assistance to a person in a life-threatening condition

-Does any of this happen to you or someone you know?
+Is any of this happening to you or someone you know?

-This is when you are forced into unwanted sexual intercourse, touching the intimate parts of your body without consent.
-You are forced to watch sexual intercourse (watch porn), etc. You are forced into prostitution.
+This is when you are forced into unwanted sexual relations, touching intimate parts of your body without consent.
+You are forced to watch sexual acts (watch porn), etc. You are being forced to engage in prostitution.

 Manifestations:

-• penetration into the human body without consent
+• penetration into the human body without its consent

-Does any of this happen to you or someone you know?
+Is any of this happening to you or someone you know?

-This is when you are manipulated to one’s own advantage.
-You are systematically blackmailed, harassed and intimidated.
+This is when you are manipulated for your own gain.
+You are being systematically blackmailed, harassed and intimidated.
 You are constantly and completely controlled, despised as a person, criticized and ridiculed.
-You are threatened with taking away your children, restricted to contact relatives and friends.
-You or third parties are threatened with death or mutilation.
+You are threatened with taking away your children, restricted in contacts with relatives and friends.
+You or third parties are threatened with murder or maiming.

 Manifestations:

-• actions aimed at restricting the will of the person
+• acts aimed at limiting the will of a person

 • control in the reproductive sphere

-• actions that have harmed a person's mental health
+• actions that have harmed the mental health of the person

-Does any of this happen to you or someone you know?
+Is any of this happening to you or someone you know?

 This is when you are forbidden to work, you are deprived of your own funds.
 Your personal property is damaged or broken.
 You are illegally restricted or deprived of access to housing.
 You are deprived of food and water.